venkat-amballa/100DaysOfMlCode/README.md

+# 100 Days of ML Code

 ## linear-regression-with-gradient-descent

-This Jupyter notebook will describe the linear regression on a dataset using gradient descent.
+This Jupyter notebook will describe the linear regression on a dataset using gradient descent